captainwycliffe/Friend-App/README.md

 - **Customization**: Tailor your friend list by adding, editing, or removing friends as needed.

-- **Responsive Design**: **Your Friend App Name** is designed to work seamlessly on both desktop and mobile devices, so you can stay connected wherever you go.
+- **Responsive Design**: **Friend App** is designed to work seamlessly on both desktop and mobile devices, so you can stay connected wherever you go.

 ## Getting Started